j0w0/wp-theme-with-gulp/README.md

 ## Installation

+Upload and activate this theme in wp-admin.

+## Development

 Set up a local Wordpress environment or development server.
 I use [Local](https://localwp.com/) for local development.

-Upload and activate this theme in wp-admin.

-## Development

 Start your Wordpress environment/server.

+Update `paths.development.proxy` in `gulpfile.js` with your local environment URL.

 cd into theme directory